aerdman1/henryhowler/docs/Gene Henry's Branch/dodie-pete-lee/brian-jess/update-august-4-brian-in-india.md

 July 8, 2010:

 Haven’t heard much from Brian except that he is posting photos to a Flickr account.
 Really great to see what he is seeing!
-Check out more of his photos at [http://www.flickr.com/photos/brianinindia/](http://www.flickr.com/photos/brianinindia/)
+Check out more of his photos at <Anchor label="http://www.flickr.com/photos/brianinindia/" target="_blank" href="http://www.flickr.com/photos/brianinindia/">[http://www.flickr.com/photos/brianinindia/](http://www.flickr.com/photos/brianinindia/)</Anchor>

 Just in from Dodie 06-28-10: